DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Method

-\textbf{Network Training.} Due to the \ava{lack of ground truth 3D information of objects in the training set, we use RGB reconstruction loss along with other auxiliary losses in order to optimize the template parameters.
-Given the predicted feature volume $V_{k}$ from the template network, we can query a continuous field at any 3D query point \textbf{p} by passing its tri-linearly interpolated feature $f_{vox}(\textbf{p})$ along with the location $\textbf{p}$ to a small MLP, consisting of $2$ layers and $256$ hidden dimensions.
-The output of the MLP is the color prediction at that particular query point, \textbf{p} in the 3D space.
-In addition to color, we compute each point's blending weights $w_{k}$ in 3D space using our predicted templates.
+\textbf{Network Training.} Due to the lack of ground truth 3D information of objects in the training set, we use RGB reconstruction loss along with auxiliary losses to optimize the template parameters.
+Given the predicted feature volume from the template network, we can query a continuous field at any 3D query point $p_{i}$ by passing its tri-linearly interpolated feature $f_{vox}(p_{i})$, along with the location $p_{i}$ to a small MLP, consisting of $2$ layers and $256$ hidden dimensions.
+The output of the MLP is the color prediction at that particular query point, $p_{i}$ in the 3D space.
+In addition to color, we compute each point's blending weights $w_{i}$ in 3D space using our predicted templates.
 This blending weight is computed by summing up the local influences of each template on the query point.
 We then integrate the predicted colors and weights to obtain the predicted image $\hat{I}$.
-For $K$ query points sampled along a ray \textbf{r} within scene bounds, this can be written as:
+For $K$ query points sampled along a ray, this can be written as:

-Here, $x_{k}$ is a query point along a ray \textbf{r} and $G(x_{k}, \Phi) = \sum_{i \in N_{t}}g_{i}(x_{k}, \phi_{i})$.
-We then optimize our template prediction network end-to-end using RGB reconstruction loss.
-In addition to reconstruction loss, we also use some auxiliary loss functions, to make sure that the templates predicted by the network are plausible and are near the surface.
-Following is the loss function used:\\
+Here, $p_{i}$ is a query point along a ray, $\epsilon$ is a small perturbation to prevent $w_{i}$ from diverging to infinity when $G(p_{i}, \Phi)$ takes small values, whereas $G(p_{i}, \Phi) = \sum_{i \in N_{t}}g_{i}(p_{i}, \phi_{i})$.
+We then optimize our template prediction network using RGB reconstruction loss.
+To make sure that the predicted templates are plausible and near the surface, we propose auxiliary loss functions.
+The total loss by combining all the losses is given as: \\